BunshipBunship

 Triggers:

-• Push to main that modifies apps/ship-api/src/services/ai/queue/** or trigger.config.ts
+• Push to main that modifies Trigger task directories, apps/ship-api/package.json, trigger.config.ts, or the workflow

 • Manual dispatch from the Actions tab